Contents

 3. Example

-Download full Visual Studio
+Download full Visual Studio C#

-C# .NET Example from this Article.
+.NET Example from this Article.

 Overview

-The ADO.NET object model is rich, but at its heart it is a fairly
+The ADO.NET object model is rich, but at its heart

-straightforward set of classes.
-The most important of these is the DataSet.
-The
+it is a fairly straightforward set of classes.
+The most important of these is the

-continuous connection to the database.
+without a continuous connection to the database.

-Periodically, you'll reconnect the DataSet to its parent database,
+Periodically, you'll reconnect the DataSet to its

-with changes in the database made by other processes.
+the DataSet with changes in the database made by other processes.

-This is highly efficient, but to be effective the DataSet must be
+This is highly efficient, but to be effective the

-but also a set of tables with all the metadata necessary to represent the
+single table, but also a set of tables with all the metadata necessary to represent the

 relationships and constraints of the original database.
-This is, not surprisingly,
+This is, not surprisingly, what

-what ADO.NET provides.
+ADO.NET provides.

-The DataSet is composed of DataTable objects as well as
+The DataSet is composed of DataTable

-DataRelation objects.
-These are accessed as properties of the DataSet object.
-The
+objects as well as DataRelation objects.
+These are accessed as properties of the DataSet

-Tables property returns a DataTableCollection, which in turn contains all the
+object.
+The Tables property returns a DataTableCollection, which in turn contains all the

 DataTable objects.